About Dawoud & Renegade Sufi

 A sample of the people Dawoud recorded and / or performed with:

-Lauryn Hill, James "Blood" Ulmer, Nona Hendryx, Gilmar Gomes, DJ Celt Islam / Muhammad Abdullah Hamza, SoSaLa, Gypsy Groovez Orchestra, Khaleel Muhammad, Abdou Mboup, Marie Alphonzo (Zap Mama), Tom Chess, Brandon Terzic, Sohrab Sadaat, Steve Booke, Jimmy Lopez, Kid Creole & the Coconuts, The Mysterious Tremendum Ensemble, Ustad Muzallim Hussain, Jojo Kao, Akim Funk Buddha & Dha-Fusion, Steve Swell, Daniel Carter, Sabir Matin, Sayyd Abdul Khabir (Duke Ellington, Count Basie), Rahn Burton (Rahsaan Roland Kirk), Larajji, Junni Booth, Tony Jones, Body Temple, Mansoor Scott, Harry Whittaker, Bob Cunningham, Jessie "Cheese" Hameen, Dean Bowman, Kelvyn Bell, The Open Music Ensemble, and many others.
+Lauryn Hill, Nona Hendryx, Gilmar Gomes, DJ Celt Islam / Muhammad Abdullah Hamza, SoSaLa, Gypsy Groovez Orchestra, Khaleel Muhammad, Abdou Mboup, Marie Alphonzo (Zap Mama), Tom Chess, Brandon Terzic, Sohrab Sadaat Ladjavardi, Steve Booke, Jimmy Lopez, Kid Creole & the Coconuts, The Mysterious Tremendum Ensemble, Ustad Muzallim Hussain, Jojo Kao, Akim Funk Buddha & Dha-Fusion, Steve Swell, Daniel Carter, Sabir Matin, Sayyd Abdul Khabir (Duke Ellington, Count Basie), Rahn Burton (Rahsaan Roland Kirk), Larajji, Junni Booth, Tony Jones, Body Temple, Mansoor Scott, Harry Whittaker, Bob Cunningham, Jessie "Cheese" Hameen, Dean Bowman, Kelvyn Bell, The Open Music Ensemble, and many others.